AbraXa5/self-hosted-homelab/pihole/README.md

 Any additional upstream DNS servers can be set up through pihole's settings

+## Block and Allow Lists

+StevenBlack's list is integrated by default in the Pi For anything additional, [firebog.net](https://firebog.net/) is an awesome meta-list For white-listing https://github.com/anudeepND/whitelist is a good resource

 # ToDo

 -   [ ] Setup [log2ram](https://github.com/azlux/log2ram) to save pihole logs to a RAM folder instead of SD card to preserver SD card life